bevk149/Undergrad-Projects/README.md

 # Undergrad-Projects
-Projects completed as an undergraduate student in Astrophysics.
+Projects completed as an undergraduate Astrophysics student in Trinity College Dublin.